rivtiding/testt/README.md

   <summary><ins>  <img width="20" height="20" alt="image" src="https://file.garden/Zl2CmebwmXKvGhRN/candyshoppe%20rentry/pixels/brown/250" /> About me !! </ins></summary>
   <div align="center">
   <p> 1st january 🍰🍰 !!
 C:
   <p> I like learning about history, comforting people, coding, cooking, some random satire stuff, and drawing on people's strawpage, if I weren't lazy enough ofc..
-I cherish and have deep hatred towards Wikilius.. („• ֊ •„) I often sleeps like most of the time cuz i am a tiring person.. im the type who LOVES rareshipping and multishipping yay!! i enjoy every gnb ships, except the darkship ones. my top ones are hottea, saltwater, ameferry x wikilius, teaparty, peanutbread, bloodytea, and dopcula.
+I cherish and have deep hatred towards Wikilius.. („• ֊ •„) I often sleeps like most of the time cuz i am a tiring person.. im the type who LOVES rareshipping and multishipping yay!! i enjoy every gnb ships, except the darkship ones. my top ones are teabiscuit, hottea, saltwater, ameferry x wikilius, teaparty, peanutbread, bloodytea, and dopcula.
 I am a bread and tea enjoyer yayyyayyy!!!!!!

 I LOVE making new friends. please dont be afraid to interact with me, because i am also very shy too...
 I don't bite, i promise!! i am super duper lonely cuz most of my friends have different timezones than me 😢😢 Please ask first if you want to be moots on ttk, unless i  followed you first LOL.
 I love being supportive and nice all the time, it makes me feel so much better.
 Although i can be a little bit rude, only as a joke LMFAO, im just like that way hehe !!
 I am a multiyume and fyi, other of my f/o's are hypersharing except wikilius... very very selective sharing on wikilius!!
 I only share with my moots, close friends, or people that I'd love to share with.
 Non-sharing wikilius yumes block me NOW!!!!/nm ( is there even one?? ) i dont really mind wikilius fictionkins at all! js dont be like that one pomni fictkin smh </p>
     <p> ( My other [<ins> socials</ins>](https://linktr.ee/karlgvuts) if ya want ^_^ ) </p>